 During the child’s early days in school staff make observations and assessments, which act as a marker to measure progress against at a later date.

-We believe it is very important to prepare all of our children for their transition to middle school at the end of Year 4.
-Our Year 4 staff work with the Middle School to provide a range of transition activities over the summer term, which all children take part in.
+We believe it is very important to prepare all of our children for their transition to high school at the end of Year 6.
+Our Year 6 staff will work with the High School to provide a range of transition activities over the summer term, which all children take part in.

 This is a challenging time for all children and their families, but we understand that it can be a particularly worrying time for children who need extra support or have additional needs and they may need a little extra transition support.

-If your child has an Educational Health Care Plan, we start planning for transition in Year 3.
-This means we start to meet with parents and carers, other professionals who may be involved and colleagues from middle schools to talk about what particular provision needs to be made.
-These conversations are very useful as they ensure that parents, carers and children see what ongoing support will be available from a range of middle schools.
+If your child has an Educational Health Care Plan, we start planning for transition in Year 5/6 depending on need.
+This means we start to meet with parents and carers, other professionals who may be involved and colleagues from high schools to talk about what particular provision needs to be made.
+These conversations are very useful as they ensure that parents, carers and children see what ongoing support will be available from a range of high schools.
 Then it is easier to make a decision about the most appropriate school for your child.
-It also helps middle school colleagues plan ahead, so that appropriate support can be ready for your child when he or she arrives at the new school in Year 5.
+It also helps high school colleagues plan ahead, so that appropriate support can be ready for your child when he or she arrives at the new school in Year 7.

 • finding ways around the building